 Kelley Prebil was born and raised on the San Francisco Peninsula and always had an interest in both science and art thanks to her mother exposing her to various activites and museums.
 The California Academy of Sciences was always a favorite and helped nurture her love of the sciences.

 Her college education led to her exploring a wide variety of topics and eventually settled on getting a degree in fine arts / photography from Cornell University in May 1999.
 After being laid off during the "dot com bomb", Kelley decided to make the most of a grim economic situation and took advantage of San Francisco State University's second baccalaureate degree program to earn a BS in Physics with a minor in Mathematics.
-Upon graduation, a chance meeting with a professional recruiter lead her to her first Database Administration job at Gensler.
+Upon graduation, a chance meeting with a professional recruiter led her to her first Database Administrator job at Gensler.
 She was already well-versed in the teachings of Edgar Codd and database theory and design and had wanted to explore the field more.
 She loves the ever fluid and expanding field of database development and administration as it constantly presents new challenges to keep her brain stimulated and engaged.

 Not satisfied with just two bachelor degrees, she decided while working at Gensler to take advantage of Boston University's online program to earn her Master of Science in Computer Information Systems with a concentration in Database and Knowledge Management while working full-time.
 Completing a Master's degree while working as a Database Administrator full-time taught her how to maximize her time efficiency and focus on making database processes more automated and streamlined.